A walk that started with a postgame crossing of the Ohio University basketball court in December 1971 concluded in Cooperstown for Paul Hagen.

-It was more than 40 years ago when Hagen left the Ohio Bobcats locker room to file his postgame story for The Athens Messenger, when a voice of Phil Fuhrer, an Ohio University journalism alumnus who had worked with Paul just a couple years earlier, flagged down Hagen to offer him a job covering the Los Angeles Dodgers for the San Bernardino Sun-Telegram.
+When Hagen left the Ohio Bobcats locker room to file his postgame story for the Athens Messenger, Phil Fuhrer, an Ohio University journalism alumnus who had worked with Paul just a couple years earlier, flagged down Hagen to offer him a job covering the Los Angeles Dodgers for the San Bernardino Sun-Telegram.

-Just two months later, Hagen began his career covering baseball, starting in February 1974 with the Walter Alston-led Dodgers, a team that had captured Hagen’s interest as a third-grader growing up in East Aurora, N.Y., a Buffalo suburb, when a report on Pee Wee Reese served as the incubation ground for Hagen’s road to Cooperstown.
+Just two months later, Hagen began his career covering baseball, starting in February 1974 with the Walter Alston-led Dodgers.
+That team had captured Hagen’s interest as a third-grader growing up in East Aurora, N.Y., a Buffalo suburb, when a report on Pee Wee Reese served as the incubation ground for Hagen’s road to Cooperstown.

-“My dad took me to Bisons games at the old Offerman Stadium,” Hagen said, a few hours after being named the winner by his BBWAA peers at the Winter Meetings in December in Nashville, Tenn.
+“My dad took me to Bisons games at the old Offerman Stadium,” Hagen said.
 “It was a stereotypical story of dad taking me to games, but the irony was that at the time, the Bisons were a Phillies Triple-A farm team.
 So I was seeing guys like Bobby Del Greco, Pancho Herrera and Bobby Wine.

 “Back then, the International League was truly the international league, and you’d see these amazing date lines like ‘Havana’ and ‘Montreal.’
 It all seemed so much more exotic than Syracuse or Rochester.”